daronphang/programming-resources/cloud-computing/AWS/services/security/products.md

 ## AWS Verified Permissions

 A scalable service for managing permissions in custom applications. helps developers build secure applications quickly by centralizing policy management.
 Operates on **zero trust principle**.

+Verified Permissions is about creating policy validation, testing, and access via **Cedar**.
+Also integrates with AWS Cognito.

 ### Features